On the Impossible Safety of Large AI Models: Introduction

 The rest of the paper is organized as follows.
-Section~\ref{sec:specificity} highlights the challenging features of today's \emph{foundation model} training problem.
-Section~\ref{sec:model} justifies the relevancy of the secure mean estimation problem to understand the secure learning problem.
-Section \ref{sec:privacy} then reviews the literature on the impossibility of privacy-preserving high-accuracy mean estimation, while Section~\ref{sec:byzantine} surveys published results on its unavoidable vulnerability to poisoning attacks.
-Section~\ref{sec:scenario} provides concrete scenarios where the vulnerability of \emph{foundation models} is already leading to serious social consequences at scale.
-Section~\ref{sec:false_good_idea} lists ideas proposed to fix language models, and argues that they are unlikely to be secure enough.
-Finally, Section~\ref{sec:conclusion} concludes, with a call for urgent action.
+Section~\ref{sec:specificity} highlights the challenging features of training LAIMs.
+Section~\ref{sec:model} explains why secure LAIM training is likely to be harder than secure mean estimation.
+Section \ref{sec:privacy} reviews lower bounds on accurate and differentially-private high-dimensional mean estimation.
+Section~\ref{sec:byzantine} similarly surveys published results on the hardness of accurate poisoning-resilient mean estimation.
+Section~\ref{sec:scenario} discusses social threats that result from LAIMs' insecurity.
+Section~\ref{sec:false_good_idea} highlights the shortcomings of today's LAIM ``safety'' fixes.
+Section~\ref{sec:conclusion} concludes with a call to prioritize security over an uncontrolled performance race.